ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 14. 11Dec2019 1
 Used dataframe code to create a dataframe using all variables which worked.
 But i wasn't able to to create plots of the data frame. i will also look more in depth into using the SQlite library.
 After this i can look at the relationship of the variables using KNN (lecture notes week 6).

+## 15 12Dec2019
+Realised that the dataframe is code i'm using creates the data =frame with one row rather than 150 as resquired. ie
+     df = pd.DataFrame({
+             'pH': [np.random.normal(5.9, 0.16, 150)],
+             'assay' : [np.random.normal(13.9, 0.525, 150)],
+             'visc': [np.random.normal(15671, 590.325, 150)],
+             'pHevents': [np.random.poisson(1, 150)],
+             'LOD': [append(LOD, tail)],
+            })
+     print(df)
+     df
+this is probably due to how i've written the code.
+It might be easier to name them in the df code rather than write them like this.
+That will be next attempt.